openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/setting-up-the-reporting-server.md

-# setting up the reporting server
+# Setting up the Reporting Server

 There are currently two reporting servers available for use with AAPS: